On-Demand AuthenticationOn-Demand Authentication

-When a user logs on to an agent with a valid PIN, the system sends a tokencode to the user by either text message or e-mail.
+When a user logs on to an agent with a valid PIN, the system sends a tokencode to the user by text message, e-mail, or both methods.
 The user is prompted for the tokencode to gain access to the protected resource.

 If you use ODA as a primary authentication method, you must install the RSA Authentication Agent software on the resource that you want to protect.

 Note: To use SMS delivery, you must establish a relationship with an SMS provider, and integrate SMS with RSA Authentication Manager.
 For a list of supported SMS providers, go to https://community.rsa.com/community/products/rsa-ready/.

 On-Demand Authentication User Logon ExampleOn-Demand Authentication User Logon Example